NavneetSinghGill/portfolio/README.md

 - [x] Add analytics and save in MongoDB
 - [ ] Create tracking page to see visitors
 - [ ] Add animations and background
+- [ ] Add bot to provide on the spot information